 “The healer that I was following was doing a weekend workshop, and I was looking forward to it.
 I had been feeling in the flow, and experiencing synchronies.
 The breakthrough came while doing distant healing with someone I met in the pub – the healing I had been taught to do.
 I met by chance whilst with friend having a couple of drinks, no drugs.
 While doing the agreed distant healing later, alone, I had the experience.
 I initially entered into a very peaceful state, contented.
 I then experienced a time warp in which my life from aged 10, when I had been resuscitated following having been run over by a car.
 From that time onwards all my life flashed before me, even the minutia: a near death experience displaced.
-Arrving back in the time and place I was in, I felt enveloped by all-encompassing love, beginning with myself onwards to all humankind which spread out to all sentient beings, raising above eartly matters to the universe beyond, making me at one with the universe.
+Arrving back in the present I felt enveloped by all-encompassing love, beginning with myself onwards to all humankind which spread out to all sentient beings, raising above earthly matters to the universe beyond, making me at one with the universe.
 I received insight that my healing was true.
-I had been prior to that had been sceptical and in two minds about it, though people had been giving me feedback that they had results.
-The peak experience came to an end when my rational mind kicked in and I became consumed that this was an initiation into become the/a messiah.
+Before that, I had been sceptical and in two minds about it, though people had been giving me feedback that they had results.
+The peak experience came to an end when my rational mind kicked in and I became consumed that this was an initiation into becoming the/a messiah.
 From there it dissolved as my rational mind became scared of the implications of that.
-22 years later my only regret around all what was to occur from this experience, was that I did not sit with the peak for a little longer.
+22 years later my only regret around this experience, was that I did not sit with the peak for a little longer.

-After that profound experience, I remained awake through the night, absorbing the enormity of what had occurred, whilst I was relatively calm laying until the morning.
+After that profound experience, I remained awake through the night, absorbing the enormity of what had occurred, whilst I was relatively calm until the morning.
 Upon getting up for the day, I found myself now filled with excitement and arousal at the possibilities.
-I was experiencing my thoughts as never before, seeming linear, all lying there together like I could think all things all at the same time, whilst feeling really calm about that.
-Amongst that was a feeling of 3, there would be 3 events.
+I was experiencing my thoughts as never before, seeming linear, all lying there together as if I could think all things all at the same time, whilst feeling really calm about that.
+Amongst that was a feeling of 3: there would be 3 events.
 I also had what appeared to be a download of information.
-I had been staying at the house of spiritually attuned people, who we’re accepting of it being a spiritual experience.
-In experiment and encyclopaedia was brought out, and I could answer any question posed to me from the broad range of material.
+I had been staying at the house of spiritually attuned people, who were accepting of it being a spiritual experience.
+In an experiment, an encyclopaedia was brought out, and I could answer any question posed to me from the broad range of material.

 I should have stayed at their house.
 My mistake was to phone my Mum and say I was going to heal the world.
-She organised for me to be taken to hers to be seen by out of hours GP.
+She organised for me to be taken to hers to be seen by an out of hours GP.
 In my innocence, I told him my framework and told him I really needed something to help me sleep, and was hoping to get into my comfortable bed as I instinctively knew I needed calm time.
-Instead of which , he told my family said I needed to go to A&E as I was psychotic and could turn violent at any moment.
-Manipulated into appeasing the family against my better judgement, I went along with it, of itself made things worse as there was a four hour wait in what was a far too stimulating environment given the experience I had been through.
+Instead of which , he told my family I needed to go to A&E as I was psychotic and could turn violent at any moment.
+Manipulated into appeasing the family against my better judgement, I went along w.
+Thisof itself made things worse as there was a four hour wait in what was a far too stimulating environment given the experience I had been through.